rsdoiel/antenna/planet.md

 ## 8 million teens in world's wealthiest countries functionally illiterate: UNICEF

-date: 2025-05-14, from: United Nations, Culture and Education
+date: 2025-05-14, from: United Nations, Economic Development

 Children in many of the world’s wealthiest countries saw marked declines in their academic performance, mental wellbeing, and physical health as a result of the COVID-19 pandemic, according to a new report published by the UN Children’s Fund (UNICEF) on Wednesday.